emhill/117-S15/src/morea/03.unix/pwod1.md

 1. Let’s edit our testfile:
     - If you have [customized your terminal](unix-custom.html): `ped testfile.txt`
     - On mac: `open -a textwrangler testfile.txt`
-    - On windows: `gedit testfile.txt &`
+    - On windows virtual box: `gedit testfile.txt &`
 1. Type your name and save the file
 1. Arrange your windows so you can see your editor and your terminal at the same time.
 1. In the terminal, type `cat testfile.txt`.
 Is your name displayed?